 Students are responsible for dropping their class officially.
 When students drop a class officially, their account will show class status as "Drop" or "W" grade.
 Failure to attend may not cause students to be dropped from a class automatically.
-Failure to drop officially from a course generates a failing grade of “F” or “WU” and fees will be charged to student account.
+Failure to drop a course officially generates a failing grade of “F” or Withdrawl Unauthorized (WU) and fees will be charged to the student's account.

 How can I apply?

-Contact department for details about the program.
+Contact the department for details about the program.
 For deadline and document requirements, visit the Graduate Admissions and Program Evaluations website.